It's Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 Exactly right.

-The people that need persuading are the ones who uh are out running their own lives because that's what we have to do.
+The people that need persuading are the ones who are out running their own lives because that's what we have to do.

-Well, it you know it I it does me too.
+You know, it does me too.

-I'm looking at the stacks of stuff I had for the program today, and I've I've gotten to ten percent of it because of this.
+I'm looking at the stacks of stuff I had for the program today, and I've gotten to 10% of it because there's some really great stuff in here, funny stuff.

-Like what happened to Paul Ryan at dinner last week.
+Like what happened to Paul Ryan at dinner last week?

-And a bunch of blogs picked up became a huge story over the weekend.
+It became a huge story over the weekend.

-And of course he wasn't dining with lobbyists.
+And of course, he wasn't dining with lobbyists.

 He was dining with a couple of economists, and they paid for it themselves.